Trespassing on Property West Palm Beach Criminal Lawyers

 Trespassing on property other than a structure or conveyance is a first-degree misdemeanor which is punishable up to 365 days in prison and a $1,000 fine.

 Trespassing crimes can be defended.
 You will want serious attorneys defending you.
-If you have been arrested and charged with this crime, call our law offices today so you can schedule a free 15 minute case strategy with one of our attorneys.
+If you have been arrested and charged with this crime, call our law offices today so you can schedule a 5 minute free consultation with one of our attorneys.
 We want to talk to you to find out your version of the events.
 From that information we will further refine your defense.
 We will try to persuade the prosecutor to drop your case; otherwise, we can take the case all the way to trial.
 Every case is different and our goal is always to Prove Your Innocence.